 Marian: He really is cute…but I thought you said he needed practice.

 Val: Oh Gilbert, have you no soul?
 Of course he needs practice.
 Especially on the scales. (moans) But this is LOVE, Gil! (sinks back on bed holding album) Oh, my dreamy dream of dreams!
 My beautiful, adorable, oriental Henry!
 How can I prove to you that I’m yours?

 Novelist/screenwriter Nora Johnson had an intense teenage crush on Oscar Levant, hence the cute name for Valerie’s true love.
-The World of Henry Orient (United Artists, 1964) is available on YT in its entirety.
-The enormously inventive and amusing Elmer Bernstein score, which is best appreciated entirely by watching the movie, is represented here by the sweet Main Title above.
+From The World of Henry Orient (United Artists, 1964).
+The enormously inventive and amusing Elmer Bernstein score is represented here by the sweet Main Title above.

 - “The Story So Far, with Conductor John Wilson”

 - “The Story So Far; Or, Conductor John Wilson—His Limits”